2022–23 Euro Hockey Tour (women): Five Nations Tournament in Füssen

-The Women's Euro Hockey Tour Finals will be played in Füssen, Germany during 8 to 12 February 2023 at the arena of the Bundesstützpunkt für Eishockey und Curling (lit.
+The Women's Euro Hockey Tour Finals were played in Füssen, Germany during 8 to 12 February 2023 at the arena of the Bundesstützpunkt für Eishockey und Curling (lit.
 'National Base for Ice Hockey and Curling;' called the 'Füssen National Performance Center' in IIHF documents), previously known as the Bundesleistungszentrum für Eishockey und Curling (BLZ, lit.
 'National Training Centre for Ice Hockey and Curling').

 Finland earned another four-game sweep to claim first place in every tournament of the 2022–23 season.
 Six Finns featured on the top-ten scoring list, including top-scorer of the tournament Petra Nieminen (4+3), and Emilia Kyrkkö led all goaltenders with a 96.3 save percentage and 0.33 goals against average in her senior national team debut.
 Czechia had their strongest showing of the season, winning three of four games to place second in the standings.
 In third place, Sweden split their games with two wins and two losses, recording a goal difference of +2.
 Switzerland beat Germany to secure fourth place and tournament host Germany was held winless to finish in fifth.